ieee-uh-makers/build-a-bot/Projects/HVAC Patrol Robot.md

 # HVAC Patrol Robot
 Robot that patrols a building computing statistics about temperature and humidity to improve temperature consistency.
-Statistics computed include the following:
+Statistics computed include the minimum, maximum, average, and standard deviation of the following:

-- Min, Max, Average, Standard Deviation Temperature
+- Temperature
-- Min, Max, Average, Standard Deviation Humidity
+- Humidity

 ## Options
 ### Manual Control